 - Finding tinfoil, small bags, or syringe tips in the garbage frequently

 It is crucial not to make assumptions if you see a couple of these traits, especially if they are rare.
-Repetition is key and makes for stronger indicators that your family member is abusing drugs.
+Repetition is key and makes for a stronger indication your family member is abusing drugs.

-You should seek help only when you are sure if they are struggling with a drug problem.
-Be open and willing to talk with and discuss your concerns with the addict in question.
-Approaching them in an aggressive manner with accusations and criticisms will only make them less keen on work with you.
+You should seek help when you are sure they are struggling with a drug problem.
+Most importantly, be open and willing to discuss your concerns with your loved one.
+Approaching them in an aggressive manner with accusations and criticisms will only make them less likely to work with you.

-Does your family have a history with drugs?
-Does your spouse’s family have a history with drugs?
+Does your family have a history of drug use?
+Does your spouse’s family have a history of using drugs?
 Maybe you are not aware, but it is important information to learn.
 Exposure to drugs in childhood can make you more vulnerable to drugs.
 Additionally, people can inherit traits that make them more susceptible to addiction.

-Physical and emotional abuse are also common for children with parents that have struggled abuse.
-Because of this, these children may grow up struggling to care for themselves or maintaining strong, healthy relationships.
-These issues as well as prioritizing drugs makes closeness and intimacy difficult between partners.
+Physical and emotional abuse is also common for children with parents that have struggled with substance abuse.
+Because of this, these children may grow up struggling to care for themselves or maintain strong, healthy relationships.
+These issues as well as prioritizing drugs make closeness and intimacy difficult between partners.

-At the same time, however, you cannot tell an addict to simply quit drugs and prioritize their relationship with you.
+At the same time, however, you cannot tell an addict to simply quit using drugs or alcohol and prioritize their relationship with you.
 With the dependence on drugs that comes with addiction, addicts can physically become sick from withdrawal.
-You must guide and assist your partner through recovery together than expect them to stop independently.
+Hence, it helps to guide and assist your partner through recovery together rather than expecting them to stop independently.

 Truth and Trust

 One typical addict behavior in relationships is dishonesty.
 As a result, the lack of trust lingers between partners.
 Getting the truth out of an addicted partner can feel like pulling out teeth.
 Moreover, these relationships tend to be filled with deception.
 Addicts often hesitate to tell the truth out of shame or fear of judgment or rejection.